This article was originally posted to the pre-magazine Freelance Traveller website in 1999, and was reprinted in the January/February 2019 issue.

-The Domain is still frantically trying to Virus-proof its major worlds and communication systems: it simply cannot afford to fight a war of attrition against Virus, as it’s too likely that some infected ships will successfully slip Virus into the network and snuff the last flame of interstellar civilization.
-The entire Spinward Marches fleet has been dispatched to Deneb Sector to hold the line with Deneb fleet against Virus, with the subsector fleets left to guard the Marches against Virus, the Zhodani, and the Aslan.
+The Domain is still frantically trying to Virus-proof its major worlds and communication systems; it simply cannot afford to fight a war of attrition against Virus, as it’s too likely that some infected ships will successfully infect the network and snuff the last flame of interstellar civilization.
+The entire Spinward Marches fleet has been dispatched to Deneb Sector to hold the line with Deneb fleet against Virus, with the subsector fleets left to guard the Domain against Virus, Zhodani, and Aslan.

-The Imperial Interstellar Scout Service is being gutted during the Virus era.
+The Imperial Interstellar Scout Service is being gutted.
 The Scouts are fundamentally about obtaining information from the Unknown and spreading it around—but the unexplored regions of the Wilds are now infected with Virus, and gathering in information from that area is likely to bring Virus with it.
-Moreover, with the mission of the Scouts fatally undermined, there is a desperate need for their resources as part of the newly-organized Domain Quarrentine Service to conduct regular Virus inspections on every ship in the Domain, and watch for anything trying to cross the border.
+Moreover, with the mission of the Scouts fatally undermined, there is a desperate need for their resources as part of the newly-organized Domain Quarantine Service to conduct regular Virus inspections on every ship in the Domain, and watch for anything trying to cross the border.
 Already there is talk of abolishing the Scouts, an act unthinkable even in the middle of the Rebellion.

-[Aside: The adventure is set in Foreven Sector: I have no information in this sector, so the Referee can make it up as he pleases.]
+The adventure is set in Foreven Sector: I have no information in this sector, so the Referee can make it up to suit.

 Chief Winthrop took a look around the typically slack Scouts facing him.
-God, he wished he was going out with them on the last real exploration mission he’d seen in quite a long while - maybe the last one he’d ever give.
+God, he wished he was going out with them on the first real exploration mission he’d seen in quite a long while—and maybe the last one he’d ever give.

-According to the reports from interstellar merchantmen, there was some kind of fuss about local Conggi scientists and biologists, and currently they are being attacked by the local governments and the occassional civilian mob.
-Still, they have been oftentimes arrogant and blind to the consequences of their actions on that world, causing much ecological and cultural destruction, so there’s little symphathy for them.
-(The locals are only 20% Vilani in blood, but one portion of Vilani culture that’s very strong in all locals are the typical attitudes to scientific research.)
+According to the reports from interstellar merchantmen, there was some kind of fuss about local Conggi scientists and biologists, and currently they are being attacked by the local governments and the occasional civilian mob.
+Still, they have been oftentimes arrogant and blind to the consequences of their actions on that world, causing much ecological and cultural destruction, so there’s little sympathy for them.
+(The locals are only 20% Vilani in blood, but one Vilani cultural attitude that’s very strongly held by locals is the aversion to scientific research.)

 The Chief wants answers to three questions.